 The simplest way to protect trees is with fencing placed around a single tree or an entire stand.
 While fencing is the most expensive way to deter wildlife, it is also the most effective.
-The fence must be at least six to eight feet tall and tilted at an angle of 30 degrees, as deer at least are champion jumpers.
+The fence must be at least six to eight feet tall and tilted at an angle of 30 degrees, as deer are champion jumpers.

-Tip: If you notice that deer have been chewing on the lower branches of your trees, consider pruning all low branches off completely.
+Tip: If you notice deer have been chewing on the lower branches of your trees, consider pruning all low branches off completely.
 If the deer cannot reach a branch for chewing, they may lose interest and move on.